String Datatype In Python

 • str.split(delim): Splits the string into a list using the specified delimiter.

-• str.join(iterable): Joins elements of an iterable (like a list) into a single string, using the string as a separator.
+• str.join(iterable): Joins elements of an iterable object (like a list) into a single string, using the string as a separator.

 sentence = "Python is fun"